 The cost profile in the chain dominates personal negotiator characteristics (such as risk aversion, altruism, etc.) in influencing outcomes.
-This is consistent with current conventional wisdom that structural characteristics dominate interpersonal differences in these settings.
-We see a more dramatic deadline effect in stage 2 negotiations than in stage 1, suggesting that this effect can be mediated by a more complex bargaining context.
-The bargaining strategies that individuals use have significant impact on bargaining outcomes.
-The initial offers that both the buying and selling firms make serve as anchors that significantly affect the final price agreement.
-Additionally, sell-side firms who choose to make anti-concessionary offers achieve significantly higher prices without compromising closure rates.
-Finally, buy-side firms seem to be granted a degree of deference that is not uniformly supported by the cost profiles, so may be a cognitive feature worthy of further research.
+This is consistent with current intuition that structural characteristics dominate interpersonal differences in these settings.
+However, the bargaining strategies that individuals use have significant impact on bargaining outcomes.
+The initial offers that both the buying and selling firm make significantly affect the final price agreement.
+Additionally, sell-side firms who choose to make non-concessionary offers achieve significantly higher prices.